tapdata/tapdata-docs/docs/pipeline-tutorial/oracle-to-kafka.md

         * **Table**: Select the source table to operate on; below, the table's structure information will display, including column names and types.
 In this case, we are creating a data transformation task suitable for single-table processing.
 To handle multiple tables simultaneously, you could create a data replication task with a similar configuration process.

     * **Advanced Settings**
         * **DDL Synchronization**: Choose whether to enable **DDL Event Collection**.
-Turning on this switch allows Tapdata to automatically collect selected source DDL events (such as field additions) if the target supports DDL writing, enabling synchronization of DDL statements.
+Turning on this switch allows TapData to automatically collect selected source DDL events (such as field additions) if the target supports DDL writing, enabling synchronization of DDL statements.

         * **Incremental Method**: Choose **Real-time Log Parsing** or **Field Polling**.
 When selecting **Polling**, you will need to specify the polling field, interval, and rows per read.